miklhh/chatcount/README.md

 __For UNIX-based/Linux systems:__ Invoke the python-script *chatcount.py* with the generated zipfile as commandline argument, example: `./chatcount.py facebook-examplename123.zip`.
 If you are unable to run the script you might have to mark it as executable by invoking `chmod +x chatcount.py`.
 The result is printed through standard out.

 __For Windows-based systems:__ Start of by making sure that you have a copy of [Python 3](https://www.python.org/downloads/release) installed __and__ make sure that Python is added to your PATH ([see this guide](https://geek-university.com/python/add-python-to-the-windows-path/) on how to add Python to your PATH).
-With python installed, add the Facebook compilation file to the script directory and run *windows-run.bat*.
+With Python installed, add the Facebook compilation file to the script directory and run *windows-run.bat*.
+Only one Facebook compilation file can be present in the directory when runing this script.

 ![Windows](resources/5.png)